gkalpak/ng-maintain-utils/README.md

 - **`AbstractCli`:** Can serve as a base-class for creating a `Cli` object that can orchestrate the execution of some type of work, based on a list of "raw" command-line arguments.
-It can display usage instructions, outline the commands that need to be executed to complete the task at hand (a sort of a "dry-run"), report the beginning/end of execution, etc.
+It can display version info (with `--version`), show usage instructions (with `--usage`), outline the commands that need to be executed to complete the task at hand (with `--instructions`) - a sort of "dry-run", report the beginning/end of execution, etc.

   It exposes the following (public) methods: